knpuniversity/oauth/knpu/logging-in.rst

 password.
 Normally, my passwords are encoded before being saved, like all passwords should be.
-You can't see it here, but when the password is set to a blank string, I'm skipping the encoding process and actually setting the ``password`` to be blank.
+You can't see it here, but when the password is set to a blank string, I'm skipping the encoding process and actually setting the ``password`` in the database to be blank.
 If someone *does* try to login using a blank password, it'll be encoded first and won't match what's in the database.

 As long as you find some way to prevent anyone from logging in as the user via a password, you're in good shape!
 You could also have the user choose